 - Check for leaks in your home and have them repaired before they cause mold growth which could lead to full-blown allergies.

 IAQ Tips to Combat Spring and Summer Allergies in Your Home: Allergy season can be a painful time of year for many people.
-The constant sneezing, itchy eyes, and sinuses are just the beginning!
+The constant sneezing, itchy eyes and sinuses are just the beginning!
 Allergies happen when something triggers an immune response in someone’s body which causes reactions like runny noses or watery eyes that come along with allergies.
-But there is good news: You CAN do things indoors (and out) to prevent these symptoms from happening at all!
+But there is good news: You CAN take steps indoors (and out) to prevent these symptoms from happening at all!
 Learn where to start ➞

 Frequently Asked Questions